jc-nunez/shiny-winner/spec.md

 - [x] No memory leaks or performance issues in PoC testing

 ---
-*This specification provides the complete blueprint for the Trossitec document processing PoC with full integration across Azure services.*
+*This specification provides the complete blueprint for the document processing PoC with full integration across Azure services.*